Qasim Mahmood: 1991 to 2000

 In 1992, Qasim started a new monthly magazine Islami Digest.
 Writing related to Islamic history, civilization, culture, politics, fine arts, science extra was publish in this magazine.
 Also in 1992, he compiled two memorable books, Roha Al Quran (Soul of Quran) and Roha Al Hadis (Soul of Narrations of Prophet Muhammad).
 These books are selection of Quranic subjects and narrations and are popular in people.

 Qasim set in motion work of another mile stone of his life Encyclopedia Pakistanica (Pakistani Encyclopedia) in 1995.
 This mammoth work was completed in 1997, but after quite agonizing time.
 Unfortunately, in late 1997, his right arm was paralyzed due to weakness.
 Qasim then pray to God, bestow health and strength to his arm, so he can complete Encyclopedia of Pakistan.
 God accepted his pray.
 Then Qasim's right arm become healthy and workable till death.
 Encyclopedia of Pakistan is first Urdu encyclopedia covering with detail, the History of Pakistan, Culture, Fine arts, Politics, Geography, people etc. It is included in the 100 best Urdu books at no 56.

 In 1998 Qasim again migrated to Lahore, city of parks.
 Same year he begin working with Pakistan Academy of Letters as advisor of books.
-With finical help from Academy now he starts editing Pakistani Bachioan ka Encyclopedia (Encyclopedia for Pakistani Children).
+With financial help from Academy now he starts editing Pakistani Bachioan ka Encyclopedia (Encyclopedia for Pakistani Children).
 Also he plans to edit Encyclopedia Adabiyat (Encyclopedic of Literature).
 Unluckily when Nawaz Sharif Govt was ended by General Pervaiz Musharf, his plans were also abolished.

 In 1999 Qasim begin editing and publishing Encyclopedia Tarikh Insaniat (Encyclopedia of Human Kind History).
 It was also published in installments.
 In this encyclopedia he wants describe humankind religious, political, economical, sociological, cultural, scientific, literary and technological history.
 But only 8 installments were published.
 He had to close this project due to adverse behavior of people; they have for science and knowledge.